jsenv/jsenv-util/readme.md

 # Presentation

-This repository provides all the functions needed to work with files with zero external dependency.
-It can become your single library to work with files.

-It has several preferences:
+This repository provides utils functions needed to work with files.
+It has no external dependency and two preferences:

 <details>
   <summary>prefer url over filesystem path</summary>